Brother of victim in ‘Serial’ case will appeal overturning of Adnan Syed conviction

 Young Lee filed a notice of appeal on Wednesday, just over a week after Maryland Circuit Court Judge Melissa Phinn vacated Syed’s conviction.

-Lee’s lawyer Steve Kelly said in a statement that Lee is appealing over “violations of his family’s right to meaningfully participate” in the hearing that led to Syed’s conviction being vacated.
+Lee’s lawyer Steve Kelly said in a statement to The Baltimore Sun that Lee is appealing over “violations of his family’s right to meaningfully participate” in the hearing that led to Syed’s conviction being vacated.

 Syed was convicted in 2000 of killing Hae Min Lee, his ex-girlfriend, and burying her body in Baltimore’s Leakin Park.
 However, Syed has long maintained his innocence and repeatedly pushed for a retrial.